Saikumar1515/task_tracker_cli/README.md

 # task_tracker_cli

-A simple Command-Line Interface (CLI) based Task Tracker built using Spring Boot.
+A simple Command-Line Interface (CLI) based Task Tracker built using Java.
 You can add, update, delete, and list tasks directly from the terminal.

+---

-# Features
+## Features

 - Add new tasks
 - Update task descriptions